TimBeckerAachen/zoomcamp/midterm_project/README.md

 # goal of the midterm project
 The task of the project is to create a model that can predict the personal insurance costs (column: charges) by using the provided features.

+# notebook
+The EDA and model selection can be found in the notebook.
+The final cells of the notebook contain code to test the local flask app and the public API.

+# virtual environ
+To install the required packages and enter the virtual environment, follow these steps:
+1. pipenv install
+2. pipenv shell

+# Docker
+To run the docker container locally, navigate to the midterm_project folder and execute the commands:
+1. docker build -t <image_name> .
+2. docker run --name <container_name> -p 9696:9696 <image_name>

+# public APP deployment
+I deployed the APP on PythonAnywhere.
+You can send a POST request via `http://Karmufel.pythonanywhere.com/predict`.
+The last cell of the notebook provides an example.